Best swimskins reviewed for racing in 2024

 Planning to race in sunnier climes?
 If it’s too warm for a wetsuit, a swimskin can still shave plenty of seconds off your swim split.
 Jack Sexty and Helen Webster test 15 of the best swimskins

-While a triathlon wetsuit will be appropriate for most UK races with an open-water start, a swimskin is for times when the water is too warm to be wetsuit-legal.
+While a triathlon wetsuit will be appropriate for many races with an open-water start, a swimskin is ideal for times when the water is too warm to be wetsuit-legal.

-Most likely this will affect those who race abroad, where there’s a much higher chance water temps will creep above the max legal limit for wetsuits (22°C for 1.5km swims and 24°C for 3.8km swims under British Triathlon and ITU competition rules).
+This will affect those who race in warmer climates where there’s a much higher chance that water temperatures will creep above the max legal limit for wetsuits (22°C for 1.5km swims and 24°C for 3.8km swims under British Triathlon and World Triathlon competition rules).

 What are swimskins?